ambernettech/chefdk-fundamentals/scene_05.md

 -

-And move our setup cookbook into the cookbooks directory
+And move our workstation cookbook into the cookbooks directory

 -